Curriculum: Bachelor of Arts in Organizational Leadership

 Credit: 4

 Organizational leaders are often called to play strategic roles in the business world, which can be problematic if one is unfamiliar with the nuisances of organizations.
-The course seeks to make future organization leaders familiar with crucial functional areas of organizations (accounting, finance, and marketing, etc.) for them to become more effective organizational contributors and play a wider strategic role, which includes data interpretation, and digital and information systems skills.
-Key concerns of each functional area, important concepts in each function, application of concepts, and how organizational leaders can help other functions achieve their missions will be covered.
+This course, and its companion course (ORGL2061) seeks to make current and future organization leaders familiar with crucial functional areas of organizations and to gain knowledge and skills that will assist in becoming more effective organizational contributors capable of playing a wider strategic role.
+In this course, students will focus specifically on Business Foundations, Economics, Structure and Operations.
+Work will center on application of key concepts and concerns within each functional area and the development and application of relevant digital skills needed to analyze and present data common to these functions.

 4